BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/legendary_legions/depths_of_moria.md

 **"Shadow..."** - Shooting attacks that target the Balrog will only ever hit on a 5 or more.

 **"...and Flame"** - Once per game, at the start of any Shoot phase, the Balrog may select a single enemy model within 3" of it and roll a D6.
-On a 2+, that model is immediately Set Ablaze.
+On a 2+, that model is immediately [Set Ablaze].
 This is an Active ability.
 After the Balrog has used this ability, it no longer benefits from the 'Shadow...' ability provided by this Legendary Legion.

 **"Dominion of the Balrog"** - Friendly Goblin models within 6" of the Balrog gain a bonus of +1 to their Fight value.
 Additionally, this army will never be considered Broken so long as the Balrog has 6 or more Wounds remaining.
 Should the Balrog have 5 or fewer Wounds remaining, then the army will Break as normal.
 If the Balrog is slain, the army will immediately count as Broken.